Owanesh/ETH2324/docs/REPORT.md

 Now we have every single ingredient for our remote access adventure, of which we were instructed to provide three different paths.

 ## 🟢 Easy path
-From the scanning, we can notice that there is an `ftp` server running.
-We should also notice by probing the authentication mechanism of the `ftp` server that it allows `anonymous authentication`.
+From the scanning, we can notice that there is an ftp server running.
+We should also notice by probing the authentication mechanism of the ftp server that it allows anonymous authentication.
 The landing directory will contain two files called `leavemehere.txt`, which contains some information for the login page, and the `sql_backup.zip` that contains the user table backup of the vegan blog.

 We have to download the backup and read the clear-text credentials from it to login.
-In this backup there is only one user currently active in the blog and is `Matteo Ricci`.
-We can now login as `Matteo Ricci`, a not so expert staff member of VC0RP.
+In this backup there is only one user currently active in the blog and is Matteo Ricci.
+We can now login as Matteo Ricci, a not so expert staff member of VC0RP.
 He is currently organizing a protest and published the private key of the server!
 This private key can be used to login with ssh on the machine.

 ## 🟠 Medium path